aravinda-1402/Lane-Detection-for-Autonomous-Vehicles/README.md

 # LANE DETECTION ALGORITHM

-Aim: To build an algorithm which can detect lanes in a road and calculate and display features like offset from the center of the lane, radius of curvature of the road etc.
+*Aim*: To build an algorithm which can detect lanes in a road and calculate and display features like offset from the center of the lane, radius of curvature of the road etc.

 Methodology: